burrowdown/codepath-meta-flixster/README.md

 ### Shout out

 I used Copilot a bunch, so honestly huge shoutout to whoever made that suggestion last week and finally broke through my resistence.
 Saved me so much headache.

+When I looked at Gabriel's code I saw a bunch of cool ideas I wish I had implemented, but it definitely motivated me to create my utils and move as much logic as I could in there.
+The components are already cumbersome!